Trini 2 De Bone: Plot

 In New York City, a white man named Miles Warner (Justin Hagan) jogs through the city until he returns to his penthouse apartment at 56 Leonard Street.
 His wife, Bronwyn (Christina Bennett Lind), is frustrated as their Trinidadian nanny, Sylvia, hasn't arrived to stay with their son, Sebastian (Indy Sullivan Groudis).
 Miles then receives a call and is informed that Sylvia has died.

 An envelope then arrives at their house, with Sylvia's name written on it.
 Miles asks the doorman about the envelope, but he claims he didn't see anyone leaving it.
 As Sebastian had fond memories of Sylvia, Miles and Bronwyn discuss the proper way to inform him about her death.
 The conversation turns awkward so Miles outright tells Sebastian that Sylvia died.
 Sebastian shows no sadness, but asks to attend her funeral.
 Though Bronwyn feels uncertain, they decide to go to the funeral with him.

 As they drive, they meet Sylvia's daughter, Khadija.
 At the funeral, Miles and Bronwyn express concern when Sebastian appears to have a more general knowledge of the ceremony and of Trinidadian and Tobagonian English than themselves.
 The funeral is warm, and Sylvia’s family are kind to the white family, but several strange events occur nonetheless.
 This includes Miles being sent a photograph of a monkey’s anus over AirDrop.
-This is in reference to the Trinidadian phrase, "the higher a monkey climb, the more he show his ass"; used here to describe Miles and his behavior.
-Per Sylvia's wishes, dancers enter the ceremony to dance her favorite song, "Trini 2 De Bone".
-Sylvia's daughter, Princess, then takes the stage to complain about her mother abandoning her children to take care of other people.
+This is in reference to the Trinidadian phrase, "the higher a monkey climb, the more he show his ass;" used here to describe Miles and his behavior.
+Per Sylvia's wishes, dancers enter the ceremony to dance her favorite song, "Trini 2 De Bone."
+Sylvia's other daughter, Princess, then takes the stage to complain about her mother abandoning her children to take care of other people.
 The speech prompts a fight between her family members while a man whom Sylvia babysat (Chet Hanks) films the actions.
 Miles, Bronwyn and Sebastian start to leave, and the family notes it, explaining that the conflict is an expression of their sadness.
 On the way back home, Miles hums the song.

 That night, Miles bids good night to Sebastian.
 Sebastian then says good night to Sylvia, referring to an empty chair next to him.
 In their bedroom, Miles and Bronwyn discuss the events at the funeral, with Bronwyn expressing concern about the way they are raising their child and how he would treat them in the future.
-Later, they once again receive the envelope at their door.
+The couple are abruptly awoken by a rapid, aggressive knock on the door, and when Miles opens it, he once again finds the envelope at their door.
 Miles opens it to reveal portraits of Sylvia and Sebastian at the family picture day at his school, an event that Miles and Bronwyn didn't attend.
 Miles then laments his situation, realizing their lack of presence in Sebastian's life, while a woman's voice sings "Trini 2 De Bone" in the form of a lullaby, like she used to sing it to Sebastian.